Photo, Erik Putz.

 Although we tend to look for green asparagus, different varieties have slightly different colours (even white!).
 Often present is a slight purple tone, which is simply a difference in variety and fine to eat.
 Regardless of the colour, what you should look for is vibrancy.
 A dullness means the asparagus has passed its best.

 Spears that feel rubbery when bent are not at their prime.
-The asparagus we eat during the winter is imported and generally uniform in appearance — tall and slender.
-But when it comes to local asparagus—such as you would find at your farmers’ market, they will vary in size.
+The asparagus we eat during the winter is imported and generally uniform in appearance—tall and slender.
+But when it comes to local asparagus—such as you would find at your farmers' market or in a CSA box, they will vary in size.
 In this case, the shorter, wider asparagus will be just as tender and sweet as the tall spears.

 Snapping the ends results in too much waste.
 Place your knife on the bottom of the spear, you can feel where the spear turns from firm to tender.
 Local asparagus will need very little trimming.